 As part of their traditional business model, telcos have been utilizing specially built data centers for large enterprise customers with long term contracts for years.
 However, over the last few years, the public cloud market has grown exponentially, led by giants like Amazon with AWS and Microsoft with Azure.
 And today, telcos recognize their opportunity to become leading public cloud brokers by partnering with these market leaders.
 As such, they can integrate their solutions and present value-added services to their customers as well as create new business opportunities in the growing cloud market.

-The question is, how do you create difference and add values on top of a common product such as the public cloud?
+The question is, how do you create differently and add values on top of a common product such as the public cloud?
 Telcos have learned to do this with iPhones and Androids, and it seems like they are using similar packaging and delivery concepts with the public cloud.
 In this article, I will further explore the challenges that telcos face as well as possible solutions.

 Not There Yet